abberdeen/circuitid-csharp/docs/AuthenticationApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new AuthenticationApi(Configuration.Default);
-            var authentication = new Authentication(); // Authentication | The JSON object that will be posted to the REST API endpoint.
+            var authenticationCreateOrPatch = new AuthenticationCreateOrPatch(); // AuthenticationCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                CreateAuthentication200Response result = apiInstance.CreateAuthentication(authentication);
+                CreateAuthentication200Response result = apiInstance.CreateAuthentication(authenticationCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)